 Selling your house

 - Obtain the Deeds from your bank or building society (if you have one).

 - Send a written contract to the buyer’s solicitor and answer any questions raised.

 - Prepare an up-to-date redemption figure for your mortgage.

-- Pay off the mortgage and send the net proceeds of the sale to you (or put them towards the purchase of your new house).
+- Deal with the legal completion of the sale including repayment of the mortgage and estate agent’s fee and send the net proceeds of the sale to you (or put them towards the purchase of your new house).

 Buying a house

-This is more complicated because here we will be seeking to ensure that the house you buy does not involve you in unforeseen disputes over rights of way, boundaries, fences, restrictive covenants, road charges or other legal entanglements.
-Our Colne conveyancing solicitors the process by requesting a local authority search.
+Buying a house could possibly be the biggest decision you make during your life.
+For this reason, we will be seeking to ensure that the house you buy does not involve you in unforeseen disputes over rights of way, boundaries, fences, restrictive covenants, road charges or other legal entanglements.

 - Check through the legal documentation and raise any specific queries with the seller’s solicitor.